 He tilted her chin to face him.
 “I am not asking for a relationship, I am asking for a friendship.
 You may not have the bandwidth to fix a boyfriend, but can you help fix a friend?”

 Fresh tears fell.
-She looked away, looked back at him and then wiped her face with both palms.
+She looked away, looked back at him and then wiped at her face.
 “Sure, since you are asking so nicely.”

 He smiled.
 “You always know how to make me smile.”